CareEvolution/mydatahelps-rest-api-java-quickstart/README.md

 PRIVATE_KEY = "-----BEGIN RSA PRIVATE KEY-----\n230703de230703de230703de\nb62b0e24b62b0e24b62b0e24\n...\n-----END RSA PRIVATE KEY-----"
 ```

-3. Build the Java application and run the `QuickStart` class.
+3. Build the Java application and run the `Quickstart` class.

 If successful, the app will print out your token and number of participants in the console, like so: